Masking Plastic Models

 In general, I would advise against using adhesive tape (masking tape) from the hardware store/supermarket.
 Often the adhesive force is very strong and the lower color is very likely to peel off.
 Here you are better advised to use a special model-making adhesive tape (masking tape).
 Tamiya tape is highly recommended.
 It is not too weak that it comes off by itself and not so strong that the paint sticks to it.
 Even if it has been left on the model for a long time, it does not leave any adhesive residue, which is not insignificant.
 Unfortunately, it’s not exactly cheap.

 The curve tape from Tamiya is also recommended and very practical.
 It makes masking curves very easy.
-It has proven to be very valuable to me, especially with the cockpit windows, aircraft noses, and in the thrust nozzle area.
+It has proven to be very valuable to me, especially with the cockpit windows, aircraft noises, and thrust nozzle area.
 Here, too, the price is not exactly low.

 LIQUID MASKING AGENT